Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

 \end{Def}

-However, we also need a slightly smaller class of curves, which we can relate to admissible strings and bands. \begin{Def} $\cAC(\bSu)$ is the set of homotopy classes of curves $\gam$ for $(\Su,\Pu,\Ma)$ which fulfill the following conditions: \begin{itemize} \item $\gam$ has no kinks, \item $\gam$ is not null homotopic, \item $\gam$ is not homotopic to a boundary segment. \item If $\type(\gam)=(p,p)$, the completion $\widebar{\gam}$ be primitive \emph{up to orbifold} homotopy. \end{itemize} Next, we set
+However, we also need a slightly smaller class of curves, which we can relate to admissible strings and bands. \begin{Def} $\glslink{cALC}{\cAC(\bSu)}$ is the set of homotopy classes of curves $\gam$ for $(\Su,\Pu,\Ma)$ which fulfil the following conditions: \begin{itemize} \item $\gam$ has no kinks, \item $\gam$ is not null homotopic, \item $\gam$ is not homotopic to a boundary segment. \item If $\type(\gam)=(p,p)$, the completion $\widebar{\gam}$ is primitive \emph{up to orbifold} homotopy. \end{itemize} Next, we set

 \end{Def}